Skip to content

 Sharing a home

 Many people share a home with other tenants as a way of keeping down costs (especially if they are under 35 and so get a reduced rate of local housing allowance), or because it is a good way to meet new people, get to know an area, etc. The law on who is responsible for what in these arrangements can be complex.
-There are also specific rules for landlords where they rent out a property to several people not in the same family (these are called Houses in Multiple Occupation and there is more on them here).
+There are also specific rules for landlords where they rent out a property to several people not in the same family (these are called a House in Multiple Occupation (HMO).

 If you are sharing, with friends or with people you don’t yet know, it is important to get agreement about some of the basic arrangements at the beginning:

 You should be careful not to have too many people in a house or flat.
-The statutory terms of a tenancy include information about notifying the landlord and asking permission before someone who is not on the tenancy can move in.
-The Scottish Government’s model tenancy states that the tenant must not allow the home to become ‘overcrowded’ and that the tenant can be evicted if they do.
-Overcrowding is a discretionary ground for eviction where a landlord has been issued with an Overcrowding Statutory Notice.
+In Scotland, by law every tenancy includes a term about notifying the landlord and asking permission before someone who is not on the tenancy can move in.
+Most agreements also include a term that the tenant must not allow the home to become ‘overcrowded’.
+If the landlord is issued with an overcrowding notice, they can apply to the court for possession, and the court may grant it if it is reasonable to do so.

 Your legal rights